frzkstudio/ML_NLP_Sentiment_Analysis/README.md

 1. Data Collection: Collecting tweets related to the topic of interest.
 2. Preprocessing: Text cleaning, tokenization, and data preparation.
-3. Sentiment Classification: Assigning sentiment labels (positive, negative, neutral) to each tweet.
+3. Sentiment Classification: Assigning sentiment labels (positive and negative to each tweet.
 4. Visualization: Creating visual representations of sentiment distribution.

 ## Results